 Philadelphia is a sprawling city.
 Finding parking, especially when you aren’t downtown can be challenging.
 Public transit outside of the downtown area can be limited or even non-existent.
 My best advice is to plan ahead.

 The City of Brotherly Love is a foodie paradise.
 The city has food for all tastes and budgets.
 If you’re looking for fine dining, you won’t be disappointed.
-Similarly, if you’re looking for casual food or street eats, there are no shortage of options.
+Similarly, if you’re looking for casual food or street eats, there is no shortage of options.
 Philadelphia has plenty of food specialties to offer.

 It’s not always sunny in Philadelphia.
 In other words, you have to make your own fun!

 Save this post for later on Pinterest!

 All opinions, as well as all photos, are my own.
 This post contains affiliate links.